Open Your Hearts

 Some immediately see Paul’s warning as it applies to marriage, but Paul has far more things in mind than just marriage (Ephesians 5:7,11; I Corinthians 15:33; I Timothy 5:22).
 There is no commonality between believers and unbelievers.
 Our views are just too different (I Thessalonians 5:5).

-To prove his point, Paul lists things which have no common ground:
+To prove his point, Paul lists things that have no common ground:

 The word “Belial” is the transliteration of a Hebrew word for “worthless” or “unprofitable” and is one of the names for Satan.